Zero Grocery

 FINAL SOLUTIONS

 Itemized cart screens with search enabled for any last-minute additions.
-The option to substitute feature added as a fast-follow.
-Grab-and-Go Goodies was an idea that I had after V1 designs to help improve AOVs and make use of extra space.
+The option to substitute feature was added as a fast-follow.

 I consolidated the date and tip selection screen, membership selection screen, and the address and billing fill screen into one screen.
 Address and billing pre-filled for returning customers, membership component not displayed for members.
 'View/Edit' → Cart.